Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Lysosome.md

 [[Vesicle]] filled with hydrolytic enzymes (animal cells only) Part of the [[endomembrane system]]

+Functions

-Digests food vacuoles produced during phagocytosis by fusing with them Digests damaged organelles & macromolecules (autophagy)
+- Digests food vacuoles produced during phagocytosis by fusing with them
+- Digests damaged organelles & macromolecules (autophagy)